-In the heart of San Francisco is San Ho Won, a casual Korean barbecue restaurant that effortlessly showcases traditional and modern influences side-by-side.
-Barbecue meat is grilled over solid lychee wood charcoal, while stews are served in stone bowls set on modern wooden tables under industrial light bulb fixtures.
+In the heart of San Francisco lies San Ho Won, a casual Korean barbecue restaurant that effortlessly showcases traditional and modern influences side-by-side.
+Barbecue meat is grilled over lychee wood charcoal, while stews are served in stone bowls set on minimalist wooden tables under industrial light fixtures.
 Chef Jeong-In Hwang created its meticulous barbecue techniques in partnership with Corey Lee, the chef behind In Situ, Monsieur Benjamin, and the three Michelin Star restaurant, Benu.
-San Ho Won focuses on creating a flavorful profile inspired by home cooking and the chefs’ Korean heritage, using locally sourced ingredients.
+Using locally sourced ingredients, San Ho Won focuses on creating a flavorful profile inspired by home cooking and Korean heritage.

-All of their hard work and thought has certainly paid off.
+Through years of exposure and dedication to their craft, they were able to conceptualize this unique dining experience to its final completion.
 Since opening in the fall of 2021, reservations at San Ho Won have been highly sought after and despite his busy schedule, Chef Hwang sat down with Timid to talk about their successful venture.

 Jeong-In Hwang: SAN HO WON is a charcoal barbecue restaurant in San Francisco.
 Using the best ingredients and meticulous techniques, we want to offer a representation of Korean cooking that we're proud to share and that can contribute to our city’s very vibrant dining culture.

 The name SAN HO WON is three Korean words put together: Mountain Tiger Origin.
 The name comes from Korea’s identity as the land of mountains and tigers.
 While the tiger is a symbolic figure across Asian cultures, often associated with power and strength, the Korean tiger is unique.
 They are often depicted with playfulness and take on human qualities in folktales.
 Korean stories often start with “back when tigers used to smoke…”